To tuck or not to tuck–that is the question!

 YES!
 This fall starts the third course of Defeating Diastasis.
 I have amazing testimonials from women who have not only closed or made significant progress on closing their tummy gaps, but also increased their ab awareness and core strength as well as improved their pelvic floor function.
 One of the most amazing testimonials is from Emiko H. who had several issues with pelvic floor dysfunction due to 3rd degree tearing during the birth of one of her children.
 After going through the course last spring, all her issues are GONE!
 And she didn’t get all the way through the course–in fact, she mainly focused on ONE technique!

 You don’t have to enroll in Defeating Diastasis–just follow the tips in this post to help.
-But if you want a more structured program with video demonstrations of many of the techniques and slow instructionals of many of the T-Tapp moves that are good for improving core strength, you can still join me for the fall course.
-Check out details at the T-Tapp Digital store–Defeating Diastasis Program.
+But if you want a more structured program with video demonstrations of many of the techniques and slow instructionals of many of the T-Tapp moves that are good for improving core strength, you can sign up to be notified when registration opens for the spring course (tentatively late January/early February) Check out details at Defeating Diastasis .

 If you have any questions, please comment below or contact me–I’d love to help YOU improve your core activation!